Hixie/isd/servers/src/systems-server/README.md

 <featuredata>       ::= <nearest-orbit>
                         <top-orbit>
                         <count>
-<nearest-orbit>     ::= <assetid>
+<nearest-orbit>     ::= <assetid> | <zero32>
-<top-orbit>         ::= <assetid>
+<top-orbit>         ::= <assetid> | <zero32>
 <count>             ::= <uint32> ; number of detected assets
 ```

+The status of an `fcSpaceSensor`.

+Reports the nodes that are the nearest orbit to the sensor (bottom),
-Reports the "top" and "bottom" nodes of the tree that were affected by
+and the furthest orbit that could be reached by the sensor (top)
-the sensor sweep of the immedietaly preceding `fcSpaceSensor` feature
-(see `fcSpaceSensor`), as well as the total number of detected nodes.
+during its sweep, as well as the total number of detected nodes.
+By
+definition, these nodes are visible to the user, because they are
+ancestors of the asset with the `fcSpaceSensor`, and ancestors of
+assets are always at least inferred.

+If the sensor could not detect anything, e.g. because its `<reach>` is
+too low given its position, then the "top" and "bottom" nodes will be
+zero.

 This feature, if present, always follows a `fcSpaceSensor` feature.
 If
 there are multiple sensors, they may each have a trailing
 `fcSpaceSensorStatus`; each status applies to the immediately
 preceding sensor.

-(`<nearest-orbit>` and `<top-orbit>` are always visible to the player
-because they are by definition ancestors of the asset with the
-`fcSpaceSensor`, and ancestors of assets are always at least
-inferred.
-So these IDs are never zero.)

 #### `fcPlanetaryBody` (0x07)